Reverse Engineering SNOT

 Oscar: Before we focus on REC, can you tell us a little bit about yourself?

-Rylie: I’m Rylie, a 30-year-old graphic designer from Fort Collins, USA.
+Rylie: I’m Rylie, a graphic designer from Fort Collins, USA.
 The part I play in the LEGO community is a mix of historian, collector, color fanatic, and sometimes-builder—I’m trying to bring back more of the latter lately as I start working on MOC projects again!

 One of Rylie´s impressive MOCs